The Cost of SSL Certificates: What You Need to Know

 - Cost: $100–$1,000+ per year

-- Best For: Large enterprises, financial institutions, and high-profile e-commerce sites.
+- Best For: Large businesses, financial institutions, and e-commerce platforms.

-- Details: EV SSL certificates offer the highest level of validation, requiring a thorough vetting process.
-They display the company name in the browser’s address bar, providing maximum trust and security for users.
+- Details: EV SSL certificates provide the highest level of validation, including a thorough vetting process.
+They display the company name in the browser’s address bar, offering maximum trust and credibility.

 5. Wildcard SSL Certificates